-Figure 2.45 represents the effect of nicotine on the process between closed and open states of a nicotinic acetylcholine receptor.
+Figure 2.45 on the next page represents the effect of nicotine on the process between closed and open states of a nicotinic acetylcholine receptor.
 High concentrations of nicotine open the receptor while low concentrations can desensitize it without opening.